Ropelength Criticality: The tight clasp

 \section{The tight clasp}

 Our next example is a variation on the ``simple clasp'' which we considered previously in \cite[Sect.~9]{CFKSW1}.
-There we studied the problem of minimizing the total length of a system $L$ of two interlooped ropes, one anchored to the floor and one to the ceiling, subject to the condition that the two strands are everywhere separated by at least unit distance (see Figure~\ref{fig:clasp-problem}).
+This clasp is a system of two interlooped ropes as in Figure~\ref{fig:clasp-problem}~(left), one anchored to the floor and one to the ceiling.
+We studied the problem of minimizing the total length subject to the Gehring condition that the two strands are everywhere separated by at least unit distance, that is, that the link-thickness is at least~$1$.

-In fact, we considered the entire family of ``$\tau$-clasp'' problems, $0\le \tau\le 1$, in which the four ends of the two ropes are no longer vertical but make an angle of $\asin \tau$ with the horizontal (thus the case $\tau =1$ is the basic clasp described above).
+In fact, we considered the entire family of ``$\tau$--clasp'' problems, $0\le \tau\le 1$, in which the four ends of the two ropes are no longer vertical but make an angle of $\asin \tau$ with the horizontal.
+(Thus the case $\tau=1$ is the basic clasp described above.)
 In each case we described in detail a critical configuration (a ``Gehring clasp'') that we conjectured to be minimizing.
-Here we consider the analogous problem in the more physically realistic setting of the present paper.\footnote{It makes sense in this context to consider the modified Gehring problem in which, in addition to the unit separation of the two strands, we insist that the curvature of each strand never exceed $\nicefrac 1 \sigma$.
-For this problem we permit the stiffness to assume the full range of values $0\le \sigma<\infty$.
-The resulting general theory of critical curves follows the same lines as above and in~\cite{CFKSW1}, and we refrain from developing it explicitly here.}
+Surprisingly, for $\tau=1$ the Gehring clasp is a $C^1$ curve with unbounded curvature (that is, not $C^{1,1}$).